 Being passionate about the sea, yachting & boating, you are acutely aware of the environment.
-Find out about the issues and challenges of the initiative, and about Port Navy Service’s commitments for sustainable development.
+Find out about the issues and challenges facing our industry, and about Port Navy Service’s commitment to sustainable development.

 The initial assessment of environmental management by marinas